Meghanmalange/swe-3313-fall-2025-team-01/technical-design/README.md

 <a id="#implementation-framework"></a>
 # :atom_symbol: Implementation Framework
+### The implementation frameworks we chose are Spring Boot and Thymeleaf
 #### Why we selected Spring Boot
 - Provides a programming model for Java-based applications
 - Supports web apps, REST APIs, microservices, security and cloud deployment